karollynecosta/aws_solutions_architect-associate/README.md

 	Supports all RDS engines

 Read Replicas: **important**
+	Provide enhanced performance and durability for database (DB) instances.
 	Help to scale your read/write capacity
 	**Up to 5 read replicas**
 	Within AZ, Cross AZ or Cross Region